wpilibsuite/frc-docs/source/docs/software/can-devices/power-distribution-module.rst

 Note: it is not necessary to create a PowerDistribution object unless you need to read values from it.
 The board will work and supply power on all the channels even if the object is never created.

-.. warning:: To enable voltage and current logging in the Driver Station, the CAN ID for the CTRE Power Distribution Panel *must* be 0, and for the REV Power Distribution Hub it *must* be 1.

 ## Reading the Bus Voltage

 .. tab-set-code::